-The cocktails offered in the speakeasy are great, and made by a bar staff that are very knowledgeable and even teach classes for the museum.
-I had some muddled, fruit embellished wonder from days gone by, then I had another right afterwards.
+The cocktails offered in the speakeasy are great and made by bar staff that is very knowledgeable and even teaches classes for the museum.
+I had some muddled, fruit-embellished wonder from days gone by, then I had another right afterward.

 I had fun at the museum and did not leave stumbling but wanted to because the drinks were that good.
 This would be an amazing place to hold a party or wedding reception.
 Just saying.

-After the few drinks and the tour, I went right next door to the open air market also known as the Savana City Market.
-This is worth a visit just to walk around in the area and get to know more of the city.
+After a few drinks and the tour, I went right next door to the open-air market also known as the Savana City Market.
+This is worth a visit just to walk around the area and get to know more about the city.